gracequantum/tensor/README.md

 This TODO list is *not* sorted by expected completion order.

-- Complete distributed-memory parallel tensor numerical functions.
+- Support non-symmetry tensor objects and their related numerical functions under consistent APIs.
 - Support constructing tensor in the graphic memory and GPU accelerated tensor numerical functions.
-- Support dense tensor objects and their related numerical functions under consistent APIs.
+- Support constructing tensor in distributed-memory nodes and distributed-memory parallel tensor numerical functions.
-- Support tensor objects with complex number elements under consistent APIs.
+- Support higher symmetry blocking sparse tensor.
+- More tensor operations and tensor numerical functions.
 - ...